soywod/kronos/README.md

 function write(tasks: Task[]): void
 ```

-If the user configuration [gist sync](#gist-sync) is enabled, synchronise this raw data with the user Gist.
+If the user configuration [gist sync](#gist-sync) is enabled, synchronise raw data with the user Gist.

 ## Task
 ### Model